 Repeat the above steps to set arming schedule of other days of a week.
-You can also use Copy button to copy an arming schedule to other days.
+You can also use Copy to copy an arming schedule to other days.

-Step 5 Select Linkage Action tab to set up alarm response action of video loss (please refer to Chapter 8.8 Setting Alarm Response Actions).

-Step 6 Click the OK button to complete the video loss settings of the channel.
+- Step 5 Select Linkage Action to set up alarm response action of video loss (please refer to Chapter 8.8 Setting Alarm Response Actions). - Step 6 Click OK to complete the video loss settings of the channel.

-Repeat the above steps to finish settings of other channels, or click the Copy button copy the above settings to them.
+Repeat the above steps to finish settings of other channels, or click Copy copy the above settings to them.